Guitar pick: Shapes

-Some picks have small protrusions to make them easier to keep hold if the fingers start to sweat, which is very common on stage due to the hot lights.
-Some picks have a high-friction coating to help the player hold on to them.
-The small perforations in the stainless steel pick serve the same function.
-Players often have spare picks attached to a microphone stand or slotted in the guitar's pickguard.
+While picks are generally triangular in shape, there are variations intended to provide the player with alternate playing techniques.

-The equilateral pick can be easier for beginners to hold and use since each corner may be used as a playing edge.

-The shark's fin pick can be used in two ways: normally, employing the blunt end; or the small perturbations can be raked across the strings producing a much fuller chord, or used to apply a "pick scrape" down the strings producing a very harsh, scratching noise.
+The equilateral pick, the edges of which are all straight, can be easier for beginners to hold and use since each corner may be used as a playing edge.
+The shark's fin pick can be used in two ways: normally, employing the blunt end; or the small perturbations can be raked across the strings producing a much fuller chord.
 The sharp edged pick is used to create an easier motion of picking across the strings.

 Some guitar pick shapes are patented.
 Usually those patents claim ornamental design.